 - 1. Students in special circumstances are students with a physical or psychological disability, top athletes, working students, professional artists, student entrepreneurs and students in other special circumstances. - 2.
-Institution-wide minimum facilities have been established for students referred to in paragraph 1, depending on the special circumstances. - 3.
-The criteria, application procedure for facilities, necessary attestations and possible facilities are all indicated on the website.
-Requests for exam facilities, supported by the necessary certificates, must be made, in the absence of force majeure: - for the exam period of the first quartile of each academic year: by 15 October at the latest; - for the second exam opportunity period: by 1 July at the latest; - for the other exam periods: at the latest 15 working days before the start of the relevant exam period as indicated in the academic calendar.
+Institution-wide minimum facilities have commonly been established for students referred to in paragraph 1, depending on the special circumstances.
+The examination committee bureau will decide on the allocation of extra facilities or on the allocation of facilities to students other than those referred to in paragraph 1 in special circumstances.

+- 3. The criteria, application procedure for facilities, necessary attestations and possible facilities are all indicated on the website.
+Requests for recognition as a student in special circumstances, supported by the necessary certificates, must be made, in the absence of force majeure: - for the exam period of the first quartile: by 15 October at the latest; - for the second exam opportunity period: by 1 July at the latest; - for the other exam periods: at the latest 15 working days before the start of the relevant exam period as indicated in the academic calendar.